ward/run/_drafts/2019-04-28-antwerp-10-miles.md

 (Ignoring rounding errors)' %}

 Going downhill was nice and it lasted quite a while.
 We passed quite some people and everything started feeling alright again.
 Passing the 14 km marker even made me think I could still be on track for my sub 1h goal without much effort.
-As evidenced by the above calculation, that is likely incorrect, though depending on how hard we were storming downhill, maybe it was not too far off.
+As evidenced by the above race split calculation, that is likely incorrect, though depending on how hard we were storming downhill, maybe it was not too far off.
 I will admit I do not trust my mind much after everything written above _and_ I remember staring at my time and giving up with a guesstimate rather than trying any actual calculations.
-After the downhill came the uphill and I quickly had to let headphones go.
+After the downhill came the uphill (also about 4% over 1 km) and I quickly had to let headphones guy go.
 More people started passing me, some I tried to briefly latch on to.
 You would think I would be better at climbing with all the climbing I do in Brussels.
-We got out of the tunnel (still needing to climb a few 100 metre further) and I noticed how much nicer a slight breeze was in terms of perceived warmth.
+We got out of the covered part of the tunnel (still needing to climb a few 100 metre further) and I noticed how much nicer a slight breeze was in terms of perceived warmth.

 {% include racesplit.html content='